 - Central nervous system disorders, such as head injury, cerebral infarction, and cerebral hemorrhage

 Hypertensive emergencies are unusual, with a projected incidence of 1 to 2 cases per million per year.
-A recent investigation showed that the estimated number of visits due to this condition and the rate per million per adult, emergency department (ED) visits have more than doubled from 2006 to 2013.
+However, a recent investigation showed that the estimated number of visits due to this condition and the rate per million per adult emergency department (ED) visits have more than doubled from 2006 to 2013.
 Few examples include eclampsia (2%), cerebral infarction (39%), and acute pulmonary edema (25%).

 Hypertensive emergencies occur when a relatively rapid elevation of BP develops in a short period.
-Increase in systemic vascular resistance by an increase in vasoconstriction mechanisms through renin-angiotensin activation, pressure natriuresis, hypoperfusion, and ischemia are the most common culprits of end-organ damage.
+An increase in systemic vascular resistance by increasing vasoconstriction mechanisms through renin-angiotensin activation, pressure natriuresis, hypoperfusion, and ischemia are the most common culprits of end-organ damage.
 The classic vascular feature is fibrinoid necrosis of the small vessels.
 In addition, red cell destruction is common as they pass through these obstructed vessels leading to microangiopathic hemolytic anemia.
 Another feature of a hypertensive emergency is the loss of autoregulation in the brain, which can present as hypertensive encephalopathy.

 History and Physical

-Most patients have persistently-elevated BP for years before presenting with hypertensive emergency.
-Initial questioning should focus on finding indicators related to end-organ damage including a headache, nausea or vomiting, visual disturbances, chest or back pain, dyspnea, orthopnea, or visual disturbances.
+Most patients have persistently elevated BP for years before presenting with the hypertensive emergency.
+Initial questioning should focus on finding indicators related to end-organ damage, including headaches, nausea or vomiting, visual disturbances, chest or back pain, dyspnea, orthopnea, or visual disturbances.
 Review all prescription and nonprescription medications, adherence, and time from the last dose.
 Ask about recreational drug use, such as amphetamines, cocaine, phencyclidine.

-On physical exam, confirm BP on both arms using appropriately-sized blood pressure cuff.
-Funduscopic exam findings may include hemorrhages, exudates or papilledema.
+On physical exam, confirm BP on both arms using an appropriately-sized blood pressure cuff.
+Funduscopic exam findings may include hemorrhages, exudates, or papilledema.
 Assess for murmurs and gallops or other signs of heart failure.
 Look for evidence of pulmonary edema, abdominal bruits.
 Neurological findings can include stupor, seizures, delirium, agitation.